ZhiGroup/pytorch_ehr/README.md

         *  1st element, e.g. X[0][2][0][0] is list of visit_time (since last time)
         *  2nd element, e.g. X[0][2][0][1] is a list of codes corresponding to a single visit
     * 5th level: either a visit_time, or a single code
-*  A toy example of data structure is shown below:
+*  An illustration of the data structure is shown below:
 ![data structure](https://github.com/ZhiGroup/pytorch_ehr/blob/MasterUpdateJun2019/tutorials/Data%20structure%20with%20explanation.png)
 ![data example](https://github.com/ZhiGroup/pytorch_ehr/blob/MasterUpdateJun2019/tutorials/data.png)
 * Notes: as long as you have multi-level list you can use our EHRdataloader to generate batch data and feed them to your model